JakeSteam/blog-programming/_posts/2017-01-06-android-asynchronous-map-generator.md

 ### Get Possible Tiles For Current Rotation

-Since we’re using a database to store all our tile information, we manually construct a query to get all possible tiles based on the parameters received.
+Since we're using a database to store all our tile information, we manually construct a query to get all possible tiles based on the parameters received.

-The `match` function is used extensively, it is used so that -1 can be used to represent “Any”.
+The `match` function is used extensively, it is used so that -1 can be used to represent "Any".
 For example, a value of 1 would result in `name = 1`, whilst -1 would result in `name >= -1`.

 First, we construct the SQL for checking the flow.
 This is relatively straightforward, the only complexity is forcing the very first tile to have a flow (otherwise we might get a puzzle of all decorative / empty tiles!).
 We then repeat the process for height.

-Next, we make sure we’re only selecting from tiles that are unlocked (unless they have unlocked accessing all tiles) in the selected environment.
+Next, we make sure we're only selecting from tiles that are unlocked (unless they have unlocked accessing all tiles) in the selected environment.
 The final list of tile types are then made into tile objects for the puzzle, most importantly with the selected rotation.

 ```
 private List getPossibleTilesByRotation(int puzzleId, int x, int y, int environmentId, int rotation, int nFlow, int eFlow, int sFlow, int wFlow, int nHeight, int eHeight, int sHeight, int wHeight) {